terisikk/lorrem-api/README.md

 1. Create a custom config file based on the default.conf and add the api token and url of your input API.
 Make sure `mode`is not set to dev.
 1. `LORREM_CONFIG=conf/[your-custom-conf].conf flask --app app run --host 0.0.0.0`
 2. `curl -X GET http://127.0.0.1:5000/markovpy`

-## How to run locally with docker

-### Option 1: Using a fake backend
-1. Build the docker image with dependencies with `docker build . -t lorrem:latest`
-2. Run the docker service with `docker run --rm -e LORREM_CONFIG='conf/dev.conf' lorrem:latest`
-3. Test the service with curl: `docker exec -it [id-of-the-container] bash -c "curl -X GET http://127.0.0.1:5000/markovpy"`

-### Option 2: Using a real backend
-1. Create a custom config file based on the default.conf and add the api token and url of your input API
-2. Follow the instructions for fake backend, using your custom config file for env varaible `LORREM_CONFIG`

 ## How to run checks and tests